DataDog/documentation/content/en/agent/basic_agent_usage/windows.md

 {{% tab "Agent v6" %}}

 * The main executable name is `agent.exe`.
-* The configuration GUI is a browser based configuration application (for Windows 64-bit only).
+* The configuration GUI is a browser-based configuration application (for Windows 64-bit only).
 * Commands can be run from the command line `"C:\Program Files\Datadog\Datadog Agent\embedded\agent.exe" <command>`.
 Command-line options are below:

 | Command         | Description                                                                      |